todorm85/FakeBlog/ReadMe.md

 ### Create blog post
 You can create a new blog post by clicking on the "_Create Post_" link from Blog posts list view.
 Add a title and the post content then click "_Create_".

+The post content can be any valid html code.

 ## Public views
 These is intended to be viewed by the public website visitors.